VinaFu/Spring-Framwork--1/README.md

         Oracle error: 1400
         Other similar errors

-      5) Integration: you can see the denotes(@RestController) to indicate what operation, path or value you are using. restTemple
+      5) Integration: you can see the annotations(注解 @RestController) to indicate what operation, path or value you are using. restTemple

       6) Testing